 Besides private tutoring, I offer group webinars to my students.
 As a student, you get access to my premium content.
-My blog is just in the beginning phase, but will be growing.
-It is there to help guide you, inspire you and inform you to pass the NCLEX exam.
+My blog is there to help guide you, inspire you and inform you to pass the NCLEX exam.

 The idea of tutoring really started the day I passed the NCLEX.
 It was not a good experience and you can read more about that here.
 When I started to make a real difference in student’s lives was at post-conference.
 This was during med-surg clinical, about 1 year after I passed.